How to Settle IRS Penalties for Good (Abatement Guide)

 🧠 Can You Get Penalty Relief with an Offer in Compromise?

 Yes — when you submit an Offer in Compromise (OIC), the penalties and interest are usually included in the total debt being settled.
+You may also combine abatement with an affordable payment plan to resolve your balance in a way that fits your budget.

 👉 How Much Will the IRS Usually Settle For?